GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

 - removed giant like head change for Daelurin bloodline trait
 - NEW!
 Game Rule: apply or remove prowess muscle gain effect for female characters
 - NEW!
 Game Rule: apply or remove makeup effect from Beauty traits

+Added rules explanation to Expedition Trial of Cunning

 ## Bug Fixes/Tweaks